-As is indicated un note 1.B., during the national emergency period, the SBS in coordination with the Perú's Central Bank (BRCP) and the Economic and Finance Ministry (MEF) issued different rules to mitigate the impact of noncompliance with of debtors' obligations due to limiting to move within and outside the national territory, and the shutdown of certain economic sectors.
+As is indicated in note 1.B., during the national emergency period, the SBS in coordination with the BCRP and MEF issued different rules to mitigate the impact of non-compliance with of debtors' obligations due to limiting to move within and outside the national territory, and the shutdown of certain economic sectors.
 Following, a summary of the main resolutions and official letters issued:

 - SBS Multiple Official Letter N° 10997-2020, dated March 16, 2020, establishes that it is feasible to apply Multiple Official Letter 5345-2010 to make modifications to the customers' loan agreements, and not consider them as refinancing; specifying that in these cases it is required that the debtors are not showing arrears at the time of the declaration of heirs; effective March 17, 2020.
-Supplementary official letters related with this modification and other facilities were issued as follows: - Multiple Official Letters N° 11150-2020, dated March 16, 2020, Credit conditions may be modified without contacting the client, without constituting a refinance (or deterioration in the credit rating), provided that the total term of the credits does not it is extended for more than 6 months of the original term, and that the debtors are up to date in their payments to the emergency declaration; effective March 17, 2020. - Multiple Official Letter N° 11170-2020, dated March 20, 2020, establishes that to apply those modifications and not consider as a refinance loan, a customer should be up to date in their payments; it means to have no more than 15 calendar days past due as of February 29, 2020.
+Supplementary official letters related with this modification and other facilities were issued as follows: - Multiple Official Letter N° 11150-2020-SBS, dated March 16, 2020, Credit conditions may be modified without contacting the client, without constituting a refinance (or deterioration in the credit rating), provided that the total term of the credits does not it is extended for more than 6 months of the original term, and that the debtors are up to date in their payments to the emergency declaration; effective March 17, 2020. - Multiple Official Letter N° 11170-2020-SBS, dated March 20, 2020, establishes that to apply those modifications and not consider as a refinance loan, a customer should be up to date in their payments; it means to have no more than 15 calendar days past due as of February 29, 2020.
 For those customers with more than 15 calendar days past due as of February 29, 2020, the counting of the days past due reported to February 29, 2020 must be suspended while the emergency period is in place.
-This letter also establishes that in the event that retail loans change to past due status after the payment obligation of the new schedule due, the company must reverse the uncollected accrued interest, having a 6-month period to make that reverse in a proportional period; effective March 21, 2020. - Multiple Official Letter No. 12679-2020-SBS dated May 5, 2020, Supplementary Prudential Measures Related to the National State of Emergency: - (i) The first time to modify the contractual conditions of credit agreements until May 31, 2020, only if the conditions indicated in the SBS Multiple Official Letter N° 11170-2020-SBS comply. - (ii) In relation to the proportional reverse of the uncollected accrued income, referred in the SBS Multiple Official Letter N° 11170-2020-SBS, this letter specifies that it is applicable only to the first-time retail loans change to the accounting situation to past due after the payment obligation to according to the new schedule.
-Likewise, it is specified it only be applied to credits that become past due until March 31, 2021.
+This letter also establishes that in the event that retail loans change to past due status after the payment obligation of the new schedule due, the company must reverse the uncollected accrued interest, having a 6-month period to make that reverse in a proportional period; effective March 21, 2020.

-Notes to the Consolidated Interim Financial Statements As of March 31, 2020 (unaudited), December 31, 2019 (audited) and March 31, 2019 (unaudited)
+Notes to the Consolidated Interim Financial Statements As of September 30, 2020 (unaudited), December 31, 2019 (audited) and September 30, 2019 (unaudited)